 Now they can also play an important role in supporting the mental wellbeing of small business owners and empowering them to look after their own mental health.

-The Supporting small business owners to improve their mental health and wellbeing at work guide equips small business advisors such as accountants, bookkeepers, business advisors, tax agents, industry associations and representative bodies, as well as family members and friends, with practical information they can share with small business owners.
+Beyond Blue’s Supporting small business owners to improve their mental health and wellbeing at work guide equips small business advisors, as well as family members and friends, with practical information they can share with small business owners.

 The guide allows these advisers, who often see first-hand how stress can affect small business owners, to provide support without needing to be a trained counsellor or clinician.